 The land previously belonged to the Saudi businessman Adnan Khashoggi, who it is said, used the estate as his party house and hunting grounds.

-The property and land went up for sale and a group of Spanish property developers bought it and put plans together to create a playground for the rich and famous in Marbella.
+The property and land went up for sale and a group of Spanish property developers bought it and put plans together to create the ultimate estate – a playground for the rich and famous in Marbella.

 Each villa is unique, with their own styles depending on the specifications of the owner.

 The large estate sits in Malaga province in the south of Andalucia.